ivotron/quiho-popper/paper/paper.md

 MariaDB with innodb and in-memory backends.
 ](figures/mariadb-innodb-vs-memory.png){#fig:mariadb-innodb-vs-memory}

-The next test is a modified version of the STREAM benchmark, which we refer to as STREAM-cycles.
-This version of STREAM introduces a `cycles` parameter that controls the number of times a STREAM operation is executed before reporting the time it took.
-In terms of the code, this adds an outer loop to each of the four different STREAM operations (`add`, `triad`, `copy`, `scale`), and loops as many times as the `cycles` parameter specifies.
-All STREAM tests are memory bound, so adding more cycles move the performance test from memory- to being cpu-bound; the higher the value of the `cycles` parameter, the more cpu-bound the test gets. @Fig:stream-cycles shows this behavior of all four tests across many machines.
+The next test is a modified version of the STREAM benchmark [@mccalpin_memory_1995], which we refer to as STREAM-NADDS (introduced in [@hutcheson_memory_2011]).
+This version of STREAM introduces a `NADDS` pre-processor parameter that controls the number additions for the `Add` test of the STREAM benchmark.
+In terms of the code, when `NADDS` equals to 1 is equivalent to the "vanilla" STREAM benchmark.
+For any value greater than 1, the code adds a new term to the sum being executed.
+Intuitively, since the vanilla version of STREAM is memory bound, so adding more terms to the sum causes the CPU to do more work, eventually moving the bottleneck from memory to being cpu-bound; the higher the value of the `NADDS` parameter, the more cpu-bound the test gets. @Fig:stream-adds shows this behavior.

 ![\[[source](https://github.com/ivotron/quiho-popper/tree/icpe18-submission/experiments/single-node/results/visualize.ipynb)\]
+General behavior of the STREAM-NADDS performance test.
+The y-axis is the throughput of the test in MB/s.
+The x-axis corresponds to the number of terms in the sum expression of the `Add` STREAM subtest.
+The regular ("vanilla")
-General behavior of the STREAM-cycles performance test.
-All STREAM tests are memory bound, so adding more cycles move the performance test from memory- to being cpu-bound; the higher the value of the `cycles` parameter, the more cpu-bound the test gets.
+STREAM add test is memory bound, so adding more terms to the `Add` subtest moves the performance from memory- to cpu-bound; the higher the value of the `NADDS` parameter, the more CPU-bound the test gets.
+This test was executed across all available machines (5 times).
+The bars denote standard deviation.
-](figures/stream-cycles.png){#fig:stream-cycles}
+](figures/stream-nadds.png){#fig:stream-adds}

 @Fig:stream-fgrups shows the FGRUPs for the four tests.
-On the left, we see the "normal" resource utilization behavior of the "vanilla" version of STREAM (which corresponds to a value of 1 for the `cycles` parameter).
-As expected, the associated features (stressors) to these are from the memory/VM category.
-To the right, we see FGRUPs capturing the change in utilization behavior when `cycles` goes to its maximum value (20).
-In general FGRUPs do a good job of catching the simulated regression (which causes this application to be cpu-bound instead of memory-bound).
+On the left, we see the resource utilization behavior of the "vanilla" version of STREAM (which corresponds to a value of 1 for the `NADDS` parameter).
+As expected, the associated features (stressors) to these are from the memory/VM category, in particular `vecmath`.
+As the number of terms for the sum increases, the test moves all the way to being CPU-bound (at `NADDS=30`), which can be seen by observing the `bsearch` and `hsearch` features going up in importance as the number of additions increases.

 ![\[[source](https://github.com/ivotron/quiho-popper/tree/icpe18-submission/experiments/single-node/results/visualize.ipynb)\]
-The FGRUPs for the four tests.
-We see that they capture the simulated regression (which causes this application to be cpu-bound instead of memory-bound).
+The FGRUPs for modified version of STREAM.
+The parameter of `NADDS` increases by taking values of 1, 2, 4, ..., 20 and 30.
+We see that they capture the simulated regression which causes this application to be moving from being memory-bound to being cpu-bound.
-](figures/stream-fgrups.png){#fig:stream-fgrups}
+](figures/stream-nadds-increase.png){#fig:stream-fgrups}

 ## Real world Scenario {#sec:fgrups-for-real}